 There have been many changes within the last few years.
 And changes just within the last few weeks with so many companies having staff work from home.
 For example, you no longer have to spend thousands of dollars ($5,000 to $40,000 or more) on an onsite phone system and then have monthly phone service from a traditional telephone service provider.
-Traditionally, business phone systems required onsite equipment and connection through a local phone provider.
+Traditionally, business phone systems require onsite equipment and connection through a local phone provider.
 There were not many choices for the service, and so the competition was also limited.
-Today, with new innovations and technology, like the internet and the Cloud, business phone services options without having to spend money on expensive onsite phone switching equipment.
-Service is also available from one provider without have to use different providers for the equipment and for the service itself.
+Today, with innovations and technology, like the internet and the Cloud, business phone services options without having to spend money on expensive onsite phone switching equipment.
+Service is also available from one provider without having to use different providers for the equipment and for the service itself.

 Onsite vs. Cloud-Hosted Systems